LaneAxis vs. the “Competition” – an Assessment

 Shifting the Focus

 LaneAxis is creating the first freight-direct network backed by patented Intellectual Property (IP), which many companies are likely in violation of.
-FreightLINK represents the network-connectivity component of the LaneAxis platform.
-Our database, containing one million+ Shipper contacts and one million+ Carrier contacts, creates limitless opportunities for compatible Carriers and Shippers to create their own personalized freight networks, sans brokers.
+Our database, containing hundreds of thousands of Shipper contacts and one million+ Carrier contacts, creates limitless opportunities for compatible Carriers and Shippers to create their own personalized freight networks, sans brokers.
 Shippers can search for optimal Carriers – and vice versa – based on any number of queryable attributes such as preferred freight lanes, freight types, real-time driver location and availability, performance history, and more.

-FreightVISION handles the contractual side of managing loads, an often frustrating and time-consuming process that historically has been a top reason Shippers sought out brokers in the first place.
+The FreightVISION Driver App and freight management tool – which is tied directly to the backend shipment portal – handles the contractual side of managing loads, an often frustrating and time-consuming process that historically has been a top reason Shippers sought out brokers in the first place.
 Now LaneAxis is on the scene to manage and automate most of those cumbersome tasks.
 Shippers and Carriers can now negotiate rates directly, transparently and equitably.
 FreightVISION then provides automated shipment management including real-time GPS tracking, geofence entry and exit notifications, and instantly uploaded and archived shipment documents including proof-of-pickup and delivery.

 First, it’s important to remember that while autonomous trucks are creating lots of buzz, there will always be a need for independent drivers to haul freight – and by extension the need for a freight direct network.
 Even once autonomous trucks hit the road with regularity, which is likely a decade away, this will almost certainly account for just a fraction of overall freight transportation movements.
 This technology, after all, is not cheap.
 Having said that, LaneAxis is developing the ability to connect to any Electronic Logging Device (ELD), which is now government mandated equipment in all cabs.
 This will make the LaneAxis solution compatible with future technology like autonomous vehicles, drones, and more.
 With or without a driver, the core LaneAxis software will confirm the pickup, delivery and all KPI data sets, as well as continuing to track all movements in real-time.
 When the network moves to autonomous trucks, it will not affect our future growth as we are a software company, not a hardware company.